MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_4_1_Workwithsegments.md

 The first step in setting up the Cross Sell Campaign will be to create the segments for the journey.

 The Marketing Coordinator will start by creating a segment for all current business contacts.
-The marketing team is also aware that their competitors will occasionally fill out forms on the Contoso Insurance website, so they want to make sure to exclude competitor contacts from all marketing campaigns.

 ## Lab Overview